What is a digital factory, and how do they relate to digital twin technology? The connection is closer than you might think.

 - Digital twin of the production asset: A digital twin of one or more production assets is used for design, virtual startup, and ongoing operation.
 The focus is on simulating an asset’s operations, to set and optimize its key parameters and enable concepts such as predictive maintenance or augmented reality.

 - Digital twin of the factory: The digital twin of the factory helps plan, design, and construct the factory building and infrastructure.
 It can be used to support testing, simulating, and commissioning the building.

 For our purposes, the last two sub-definitions – a digital twin of the factory and a digital twin of the production asset – are the primary areas addressed in the NavVis Digital Factory Solution.

 A digital twin of a factory isn’t just limited to a single model, either.
-Imagine if production processes for multiple sites around the world are virtually represented; it would allow for global visualization of operating performance.
-Dashboards can be established to visualize the data in real time, for example, comparing different sites and identifying new insights and shop-floor improvements.
+Imagine if production processes for multiple sites around the world were virtually represented; it would allow for a global visualization of operating performance.
+Dashboards could be established to visualize the data in real time, for example, comparing different sites and identifying new insights and shop-floor improvements.

 The use of a digital twin is an essential ingredient for success when getting started with a digital factory.